TN 66 (06-24)

 3. Work issue determinations made prior to January, 1992

-Do not apply TWP provisions for a beneficiary entitled to disability or DWB in a subsequent period of entitlement when he or she did not serve a waiting period (i.e., the beneficiary became re-entitled within 60 months of the previous entitlement) if:
+Do not apply TWP provisions for a beneficiary entitled to disability or DWB in a subsequent period of entitlement when they did not serve a waiting period (i.e., the beneficiary became re-entitled within 60 months of the previous entitlement) if:

 • we find that disability ceased because of work activity before 01/1992; and